 Methodology: Participants will be exposed to an artificial language consisting of trisyllabic nonsense words.
 Recent methodological innovations allow online assessment of SL via electroencephalography (EEG) measures of neural entrainment.
 The current study will use this EEG method to measure individual SL performance during exposure.
 Moreover, we will also assess learning post-exposure using behavioral tasks of explicit and implicit memory.
-Aiming to assess individual differences, we will link the measures of SL to a battery of tests assessing possible individual differences by measuring rhythmic, musical, and cognitive abilities, as well as vocabulary size.
+Aiming to assess individual differences, we will link the neural measures of SL to a battery of tests assessing possible individual differences by measuring rhythmic, musical, and cognitive abilities, as well as vocabulary size.

 Expected results: We predict that individuals with better rhythmic abilities will show greater neural entrainment to external auditory rhythms, supporting better extraction of the transitional probabilities between syllables.
 Specifically, we expect to see greater neural entrainment in these individuals to the frequency of the tri-syllabic words in our stimuli, indicative of SL, than individuals with lower scores on the rhythm perception tasks.
 We also anticipate behavioral evidence of better SL performance in individuals with rhythmic abilities.
-Furthermore, we predict that larger working memory capacity contributes to better SL as captured online by the EEG measure.
-The question of whether vocabulary size in adulthood contributes to better SL is explorative, as the connection between SL and vocabulary size has predominantly been researched in children.
+Furthermore, we predict that exploratively investigate if larger working memory capacity contributes to better SL as captured online by the EEG measure.
+The question of whether vocabulary size in adulthood contributes to better SL is also explorative, as the connection between SL and vocabulary size has predominantly been researched in children.
+If this association persists in the adult population, it is anticipated to manifest as a positive correlation.